Yorko/yorko.github.io/_posts/2023-01-30-chatgpt-mle-take-home.md

   teaser: 20230130-chatgpt-mle-take-home/teaser.png
 ---

-_In this post I describe how chatGPT cancover around 90% of the steps needed to successfylly crack a take-home assignment for the Machine Learning Engineer role._
+_In this post I describe how chatGPT can cover around 90% of the steps needed to successfylly crack a take-home assignment for the Machine Learning Engineer role._

 ***
 I know everyone is fed up with chatGPT by this point in time.
 But I find this story especially peculiar and worth sharing.